Ponktus/Boss-Order-Randomizer/README.md

 The randomizer doesnt work yet and is in heavy development.
 A function to write the the new items is already implemented.

-## Todo

-Create layout patches or get someone to create them for me Implement the full logic
-Run Beta tests and do eventual difficulty adaptations

 ## Goals for version 1.0

 Having all 24 boss orders properly implemented.
 Having a solid logic with medium difficulty. being able to run the script from an exe.